 What are Prepositions of Time?

-Prepositions of time are those words which are used to show the time in sentences.
-Here we have some examples of use of prepositions of time in sentences to show time.
+Prepositions of time are those words which are used to show the specific time in sentences.
+That is, we use these to show day of a week, date or the time at which something actually happens.
+We can also use these words as prepositions of place but we can easily distinguish those according to the use in sentence.
+Here, we have some examples of use of prepositions of time in sentences to show time.

 We have explanation and examples of Prepositions of time.

 Have a look-

 We use preposition ‘in’ with after certain time period, year, seasons, months, day time as,